Uh oh… our snowman’s lost his head! Make snowman head ornaments with your children to decorate your Christmas tree this year. S

 - Make a ball of white polymer clay about an inch to an inch and a half in diameter for the head.

-- Roll small balls of black polymer clay to make a coal nose, coal eyes, and a coal mouth.
+- Roll small black polymer clay balls to make a coal nose, coal eyes, and a coal mouth.

 - Make a carrot nose.